ibbles/LearningUnreal/Post Process Volume.md

 Editing within the Global category will affect the entire spectrum.
 The other options are Shadows, Midtones, and Highlights.

+## Saturation

+Can be used to remove color from the scene.
+Reduce the RGB Y component.
+Not sure what that means.

 ## Gamma

 Controls the gamma curve.